Cadugaio/Data-Structure-Class/README.md

-# Wait-list
+# Data structure class
-This wait-list was developed for use in a hospital, and made for data analytics class.
+"dados 1" is wait-list was developed for use in a hospital.

+"dados 2" is a new vehicle registration system, using a hash table.

+They were made for data analytics class, therefore Portuguese was the chosen language.

 ## Contributing